pnkraemer/probdiffeq/README.md

 ### Number of Taylor coefficients (''order'')

 The number of Taylor coefficients trades off accuracy against computational cost.
-Use 4-5 for most problems, higher when simulating with tolerances close to machine precision, and lower in low-precision arithmetic (eg on a GPU).
+Use 4-5 for most problems, 7-8 when simulating with tolerances close to machine precision, and 2-3 in low-precision arithmetic (for instance on a GPU).

+### Error estimation

+In adaptive time-stepping, there exist different error estimates.
+The default for solving (explicit) ODEs is the residual-based one, because it has proven effective over many years.
+When solving implicit differential equations (like DAEs), use the state-based estimate instead because the constraints may live on arbitrary scales which the residual-based method struggles with.
+For error-normalisation, use scale-then-RMS when applicable, and RMS-then-scale only if necessary.

+For controllers, the choice does not matter much.
+Integral controllers seem to be slightly more effective for most problems except for stiff ODEs, where proportional-integral controllers work better.
+Try all and report back with any insights.

 ### Summary: Choosing a solver

 **For beginners:** Start with integrated Wiener processes and four Taylor coefficients, fixed-point smoothing, first-order linearization, and dense state-space models.
 For high-dimensional problems, use zeroth-order linearization and block-diagonal state-space models.
 For parameter estimation, use fixed steps with a fixed-interval smoother.

 **For advanced users:** Use the guidelines above based on your problem's dimensionality, stiffness, and requirements.
-When in doubt, check the examples in the documentation.
+Consult the examples in the documentation, and reach out with any questions.

-### Future guidelines
-These guidelines are a work in progress and may change at any point.
-If you have any input, especially if something is missing, reach out.

 ## Troubleshoot common issues

 If you encounter unexpected issues, please ensure you have the latest version of JAX installed.
 If you're not already using [virtual environments](https://docs.python.org/3/tutorial/venv.html), now might be a good time to start, as they can help manage dependencies more effectively.
 With these points covered, try to execute some of the examples in Probdiffeq's documentation, for example [the quickstart](https://pnkraemer.github.io/probdiffeq/Examples/A0_get_started/).
 If these examples work, great!
 If not, reach out.